-Links on Android Authority may earn us a commission.
+Affiliate links on Android Authority may earn us a commission.
 Learn more.

 Huawei's new runner-focused smartwatch has 2-week-long battery life

-- Huawei’s latest smartwatch, the Huawei Watch GT Runner, is aimed at serious runners.
+- Huawei’s latest smartwatch, the HUAWEI Watch GT Runner, is aimed at serious runners.

 - It boasts an upgraded heart rate sensor and advanced training features for athletes.

 - It’ll launch this quarter for €299.
 It’s not expected to launch in the US.

 HUAWEI is targeting professional runners with its new smartwatch, the HUAWEI Watch GT Runner.
 It’s not technically a new smartwatch — it launched last December in Russia and in a few Asia Pacific countries — but now it’s making its way to global markets.

 You can think of the HUAWEI Watch GT Runner as a runner-focused HUAWEI Watch GT 3.
 It has the same two-week-long battery life (eight days with heavy usage), support for 100+ workout modes, all-day SpO2 monitoring, and an AI-driven running coach.